Octave band method for hearing protection

 Relevance to hearing protection

 This is all very nice and lovely, but what relevance does it have to hearing protection?
-Well, as mentioned elsewhere hearing protection offers differing levels of protection at different frequencies and this is where the octave band measurement comes in.
+Almost all hearing protection offers differing levels of protection at different frequencies and performs best usually at a specific frequency, and this is where octave band measurements come in.

 And the answer to this is no, they are not, but this is not a fault and is entirely normal.